-Now the weather has well and truly turned cold, our thoughts turn to the most comforting of comfort foods.
+Now the weather is turning cold, our thoughts turn to the most comforting of comfort foods.
 Fresh fruit and refreshing sorbets will no longer do, it's time to pull out our favourite pudding recipes from hibernation.
-And arguably the most comforting of them all is that great British classic dessert; bread and butter pudding.
+And arguably the most comforting of them all is that great British classic dessert, bread and butter pudding.

 These ingredients remained more or less the same up until the mid-to-late 20th century while the bread and butter pudding languished in relative obscurity (think school dinners and nursery food) until the revival of traditional British cooking and the rise of the British gastropub thrust it again into the spotlight in the '80s and '90s.

 No longer satisfied with making it from simple white bread, chefs conjured up more exotic creations of bread and butter pudding using all manner of fancy breads such as brioche or panettone and even stale croissants, all generously laced with a variety of spices and liqueur.